Arecaceae (palm family) Phoenix

 Mosaic Christ Blessing the People depicting Phoenix dactylifera, based on a painting by Antonio Paoletti.
 Memorial Church.
 Sairus Patel, 3 Jul 2025

-Fcaederick Law Olmsted’s detailed sketch study, circa 1889, for planting circles in the Inner Quad shows the plan for a sample island: P. dactylifera at its center, with P. rupicola, P. sylvestris, Washingtonia, and Trachycarpus fortunei arranged around it – a dozen palms, five species – along with four loquat trees, and a couple of dozen other types of substantial shrubs and groundcovers.
+Frederick Law Olmsted’s detailed sketch study, circa 1889, for planting circles in the Inner Quad shows the plan for a sample island: P. dactylifera at its center, with P. rupicola, P. sylvestris, Washingtonia, and Trachycarpus fortunei arranged around it – a dozen palms, five species – along with four loquat trees, and a couple of dozen other types of substantial shrubs and groundcovers.
 A riot of bamboo runs through it all: a veritable arboretum jungle.
 In remarkable contrast, other sketched proposals from Olmsted and the architects he worked with showed markedly spare plantings in the circles – a single palm with low shrubs or succulents around it.
 Photographs of the planted islands in their early years do indeed show very dense plantings, but there is no evidence that any of the Phoenix species in Olmsted’s study were employed; rather, P. canariensis was used, survivors of which stand to this day.

 Diamond-cut trunk of Phoenix dactylifera, Stanford Redwood City.
 Sairus Patel, 8 Jul 2025

-In 2016, six specimens of the famed variety ‘Mejdool’ – a female clone – with trunks some 25 feet tall were transplanted into the east inner courtyard of McDonald Hall (then named Highland Hall), a Graduate School of Business dormitory.
+In 2016, six specimens of the famed P. dactylifera variety ‘Mejdool’ – a female clone – with trunks some 25 feet tall were transplanted into the east inner courtyard of McDonald Hall (then named Highland Hall), a Graduate School of Business dormitory.
 Dead fronds are pruned so that the leaf-base stubs protrude in an attractive three-dimensional diamond-cut along the trunk, shaped partly by inherent structure and partly by utility and, now, tradition – a feature that can alone identify this species.
 You can grasp these sculpted chunks to clamber up the trunk to hand-pollinate the female flowers and, if successful, later to harvest the dates.
 Enterprising students might devise easier access from the balconies, perhaps.
 High-quality date palm pollen commands a notable premium in the market; some growers simply tie clusters of male flowers beside the female ones.
 The courtyard specimens’ flowering and fruiting, if any, warrant close observation.

 Phoenix dactylifera along with Mediterranean fan palms and pindo palms, Stanford Redwood City.
 Sairus Patel, 8 Jul 2025

 Two date palms grow by the pool at the Stanford housing complex at 2500 Columbia Street; another is nearby, in the Research Park at 1400 Page Mill Road.
 Eight or so stand on the east side of the recreation center at Stanford Redwood City (900 Warrington Avenue), intermixed with pindo palms and Mediterranean fan palms.
-In Palo Alto, date palms can be seen in the bus stop island at the downtown CalTrain station.
+In Palo Alto, date palms can be seen in the bus stop island at the downtown Caltrain station.
 Several, all of them female, surround tranquil pools in the Rosicrucian Park’s Peace Garden in San Jose.
 Their fallen dates are easily wolfed down by visitors’ pet dogs: unlikely to have been fertilized by any distant male’s pollen, they do not develop the hard pit within.
 Coachella Valley in Southern California is the center of North America’s date industry.
 Date palms in the Furnace Creek area of Death Valley National Park have naturalized.

 Gallery